allient/create-fastapi-project/README.md

 ## Why use Create FastAPI App?

-`create-fastapi-app` provides a streamlined way to kickstart your FastAPI projects.
+`create-fastapi-server` provides a streamlined way to kickstart your FastAPI projects.
 Here are some compelling reasons to choose it for your project setup:

 ### Interactive Experience

-Running `create-fastapi-app` (with no arguments) launches an interactive experience that guides you through the process of setting up your project.
+Running `create-fastapi-server` (with no arguments) launches an interactive experience that guides you through the process of setting up your project.
 This interactive approach simplifies the initial configuration and gets you started quickly.

 ### Zero Dependencies

-`create-fastapi-app` has been designed to be lightweight and efficient.
+`create-fastapi-server` has been designed to be lightweight and efficient.
 It requires zero external dependencies, ensuring that your project remains unburdened by unnecessary packages.

 ### Reliability and Maintenance

-`create-fastapi-app` is maintained by the [Allient development team](https://www.allient.io/).
+`create-fastapi-server` is maintained by the [Allient development team](https://www.allient.io/).
 Our team is composed by a experienced professionals specializing in FastAPI projects and NLP.
 If you need assistance or support for your project, please don't hesitate to get in touch with us at [info@allient.io](mailto:info@allient.io) or schedule a meeting with us [here](https://calendly.com/jonathanvargas).

-You can check out the [create-fastapi-app GitHub repository](https://github.com/allient/create-fastapi-app) - your feedback and contributions are welcome ❤️!
+You can check out the [create-fastapi-server GitHub repository](https://github.com/allient/create-fastapi-server) - your feedback and contributions are welcome ❤️!

 ## License